stackql/openapi-to-stackql/provider_docs/snowflake-docs/providers/snowflake/procedure/procedures/index.md

       value: string
     - name: name
       value: string
+      description: Name of the procedure
     - name: execute_as
       value: string
+      description: What permissions should the procedure execution be called with
     - name: is_secure
       value: boolean
+      description: Specifies whether the function/procedure is secure or not
     - name: arguments
       value:
         - name: name
           value: string
+          description: Argument name
         - name: datatype
           value: string
+          description: Argument data type
         - name: default_value
           value: string
+          description: Default value of the argument
+      description: List of arguments for the function/procedure
     - name: return_type
       value:
         - name: type
           value: string
+          description: Type of the return, can be either DATATYPE or TABLE
     - name: language_config
       value:
         - name: language
           value: string
+          description: >-
+            Language that the function/procedure is written in.
+Possible values
+            include: JAVA, JAVASCRIPT, PYTHON, SCALA, SQL
         - name: called_on_null_input
           value: boolean
+          description: Decide if the function/procedure can receive null input
     - name: comment
       value: string
+      description: Specifies a comment for the function/procedure
     - name: body
       value: string
+      description: Function/procedure definition
 ```
 </TabItem>
 </Tabs>